meharperjr/WyldFyrez-2.0/JL_README.md

 **Conclusion:**
-Our visualizations were direct and straightforward in providing a visual explanation of the fires, while the federal firefighting suppression costs were educational and thought-provoking.
-We found it interesting that costs increased drastically in the last few years, despite number of fires and acres burned not fluctuating too far from its historical trends.
+Our visualizations were direct and straightforward in providing a visual explanation of the fire causes and concentrations, while the federal firefighting suppression costs were educational and thought-provoking.
+We found it interesting that costs increased drastically in the last few years, despite number of fires and acres burned not fluctuating too far from their historical trends.

 From the machine learning, *****************************************.